Gautham-Ashok/Gautham-Ashok/README.md

 ## 🚀 About Me

-I'm a final-year B.Tech student in **Computer Science (Gaming Technology)** at VIT Bhopal (CGPA: 8.61), passionate about building end-to-end data systems and AI-powered applications.
+I'm a final-year B.Tech student in **Computer Science (Gaming Technology)** at Vellore Institute of Technology Bhopal (CGPA: 8.61), passionate about building end-to-end data systems and AI-powered applications.

 I work at the intersection of **Data Engineering** and **LLM/GenAI** — from architecting cloud data pipelines on Azure to building hallucination-resistant RAG systems with custom evaluation frameworks.